Bridge collapses in Pittsburgh | DW | 28.01.2022

 A bridge has collapsed in the US city of Pittsburgh.
 Unverified photos showed several cars stuck in the wreckage.

-A bridge collapsed in the US city of Pittsburgh on Friday, authorities announced.
+A bridge collapsed in the US city of Pittsburgh on Friday morning, authorities announced.

 Multiple police units were dispatched to the area, according to police radio traffic.

+Mayor Ed Gainey arrived at the scene later in the morning.
+He told reporters that three people had received non-life-threatening injuries in the incident, but there were no fatalities.

 Local media reported that four vehicles were involved, with unverified photos showing several cars stuck in the wreckage.
-One of the vehicles was reportedly a public bus.
+One of the vehicles was a commuter bus.

+Neighbors reportedly heard a continuous rumbling in the early hours of the morning.

+City authorities called the road and bridge a "major artery" for the city.